On Franklin's relativistic rotational transformation and its modification: Modified Franklin transformation: its interpretation and the spacetime metric in the rotating frame

-This could be obtained by changing the second and third steps in the derivation of the Frankiln transformation by assigning observers to the disk points at a given radius $r= r^\prime = R$, for which the velocity with respect to the inertial observers, using the third step, is found to be $v = c \tanh(R\Omega/c)$.
-This is indeed a simple but physical modification with profound consequences.
-To see its effect, first of all we find the equivalent metric by finding the inverse differential transformation which is
+This could be obtained by changing the second and third steps in the derivation of the Frankiln transformation by assigning observers to the disk points at a given radius $r=R$, for which the velocity with respect to the inertial observers, using the third step, is found to be $v = c \tanh(R\Omega/c)$.
+In terms of this velocity the MFT could be written as follows

+This is indeed a simple, physical modification with profound consequences.
+To see its effects, first of all we find the equivalent metric by finding the inverse differential transformation which is